Flag of South Dakota: First redesign (1963)

+William Sahr, a state representative from Hughes County, introduced House Bill 503 to redesign the state flag, reducing it down to one side and moving the state seal to inside the sun motif.
+His design kept the wording from the original.
+McNeil supported the redesign but was against transposing the state seal onto the front, stating, "Many states use state seals on their flags and if we copy their efforts... we will lose the individuality of our flag".
+The measure passed and was signed into law on March 11, 1963.

+On February 3, 1966, the South Dakota Legislature approved a further measure to create the Special State Flag Account, which set aside funds for the production and purchasing of new flags, and directed the finance department to keep on hand a stock of flags to be distributed as needed.

+Second redesign (1992)

+Following the adoption of the new state nickname as "the Mount Rushmore state", State Representative Gordon Pederson introduced a new bill to change the wording on the state flag.
+Although the new design was adopted and remains in use today, the 1963 and 1992 bills both included language that the previous versions of the state flag were still valid to use.

+In 2001, vexillologists rated 72 flags representing US states and Canadian provinces and territories.
+South Dakota’s flag was rated as the fifth worst.

+Design

+1992 statute outlines the exact specifications for production of the flag:

 Flag pledge

-The official pledge of the South Dakota flag is "I pledge loyalty and support to the flag and state of South Dakota, land of sunshine, land of infinite variety."
+The official pledge of the South Dakota flag is, "I pledge loyalty and support to the flag and state of South Dakota, land of sunshine, land of infinite variety."
 The only protocol to the state flag pledge is that it does not either replace or preempt the Pledge of Allegiance to the flag of the United States.

-Original flag

-The original flag of South Dakota consisted of a dominant sun encircled by the text "South Dakota" and "The Sunshine State".
-The 1909 statute stated:
+Redesign proposals

-Unsuccessful 2012 flag proposal
+2012

 In January 2012, Representative Bernie Hunhoff sponsored a bill to adopt a new design for the state flag based on artwork by Dick Termes of Spearfish, South Dakota.
 Hunhoff introduced the bill on January 25, 2012; it was referred to the State Affairs committee.
 On February 6, the bill was amended to create the South Dakota State Flag Commission, which would have solicited submissions from the public for new flag designs and selected one to be considered by the 2013 legislature as the new state flag.
 Immediately after being amended, the bill was "deferred to the 41st legislative day".
 Since the South Dakota legislative session is only 40 days long, this type of deferral effectively kills legislation.

+2024

+In January 2024, another bill that would have created a South Dakota state flag design commission was killed in the same manner to the 2012 proposal.